Wings Magazine & Newsletter

 Wings: Essays on Invertebrate Conservation is published twice per year in the spring and fall.
 Each issue features spectacular photos by leading photographers and articles by well-respected scientists and conservationists.
 Join Xerces today to receive a copy of the latest issue!

 Invertebrate Notes.
-A roundup of new books and recent research.
-Page 23.
+A roundup of recent research and events.
+Page 24.

 Xerces News.
 Updates on Xerces Society projects and successes.
 Page 26.

 The latest update can be downloaded for free as a single PDF file, click here to view.